Subsidiary: General

 The word "control" and its derivatives (subsidiary and parent) may have different meanings in different contexts.
 These concepts may have different meanings in various areas of law (e.g. corporate law, competition law, capital markets law) or in accounting.
 For example, if Company A purchases shares in Company B, it is possible that the transaction is not subject to merger control (because Company A had been deemed to already control Company B before the share purchase, under competition law rules), but at the same time Company A may be required to start consolidating Company B into its financial statements under the relevant accounting rules (because it had been treated as a joint venture before the purchase for accounting purposes).

 Control can be direct (e.g., an ultimate parent company controls the first-tier subsidiary directly) or indirect (e.g., an ultimate parent company controls second and lower tiers of subsidiaries indirectly, through first-tier subsidiaries).

 European Union

 Recital 31 of Directive 2013/34/EU stipulates that control should be based on holding a majority of voting rights, but control may also exist where there are agreements with fellow shareholders or members.
 In certain circumstances, control may be effectively exercised where the parent holds a minority or none of the shares in the subsidiary.

-According to Article 22 of the directive 2013/34/EU an undertaking is a parent if it:
+According to Article 22 of Directive 2013/34/EU, an undertaking is a parent if it: